Random distributions

 integer types and the potentially lossy and panicking associated conversions.

-Note that out of range float to int conversions with as
+Note that out of range float to int conversions with as result in undefined

 behavior for Rust <1.45 and a saturating conversion for Rust >=1.45.